 Almost all the imagery, concepts, structure, form, flow and relationships for each album were documented in my journals in the 12 months prior to starting the album.
 With my major work - The Radiant Self album - the journey and the experience were documented as a graph with each section clearly defined in relationship to the whole first half of The Journey Through.
 Then, I just 'tuned in' and allowed those instructions to 'outwork' themselves 'through' me as 'cleanly' as possible.
 This was the vision... and there were dreams.... climbing 'through' this 'landscape' while asleep.

 Remember - If you sat me at a music keyboard and said - play or else - I would play 'Chopsticks' because I have no musical training and guitar is actually my best instrument.
 So it is ironic to have produced all those original album journeys that still hold a fascination for me today as to how I created them.
 This is the primary reason I do not play 'live'.
-Fortunately, I am a good producer and can bring it all together in a recording.
+Fortunately, I'm a good producer and can bring it all together in a recording.

-Between 1983 and 1997 I composed 12 inspirational albums (plus later two compilations) and released them through my own record label doing all the performing, production, manufacturing, distribution and promotion myself.
+Between 1983 and 1997 I composed 12 inspirational albums (plus later two compilations) and released them through my own record label doing all the programming, recording, performing, production, manufacturing, distribution and promotion myself.
 This catalogue is an evocative and colourful collection that presents a profound musical framework for exploring the vibratory worlds of imagination and sound for the purpose of self-discovery, meditation and healing.
 Most of the albums were created on keyboard synthesisers and music samplers, intuitively synthesising my own unique inter-dimensional sounds, perfecting ways to provide the perfect atmosphere and colour to evoke the particular journey and imagery.
-Later, I added spoken guided visualisations based on the original imagery that I saw when I developed the concepts for the original musical tracks.
+Later, I added spoken, guided visualisations based on the original imagery that I saw when I developed the concepts for the original musical tracks.

 Although I have focused on music, as a synthesist in the broader sense, my talents include video producer, vegetarian cook, creative writer and graphic/web designer.
-To support one of my best-loved albums, Visions Of Paradise, in 1987 I filmed and produced a video of magnificent natural vistas, rivers and sunsets, creating an audio-visual healing experience.
+To support one of my best-loved albums, Visions Of Paradise, in 1987 I filmed and produced a Visions Of Paradise nature video of magnificent natural vistas, rivers and sunsets, creating an audio-visual healing experience.
 This had wide applications in therapeutic areas as well as in the home and workplace.
 It was even shown on its own Qantas in-flight movie channel as part of a meditation package and I re-shot a version of that video in digital video in 2008 (see Visions of Byron).
 I have also performed some of my musical soundspaces at various healing workshops and conferences on metaphysics including the Esoteric Sciences and Creative Education Foundation conference in 1990 (ESCEF where I also held a rare workshop) and of course the opening of Conference Earth in 1995 where I also had the delight of providing a live soundspace behind 60's visionary Dr James Hurtak during my mind-blowing guided visualisation.